juaxE/GameRunner/README.md

 # GameRunner
-A web tool for organizing "pick up"/"in-house" games.
+A web tool for organizing "pick up"/"in-house" games for League of Legends.

 ## Description
 Admin can create a game.
 User can fill out relevant information and register for a game.
 System will select teams from registered users.
 System tracks results of games and individual performance.